 The next day the couple moved into four rooms in Montreal’s Queen Elizabeth Hotel.
 Lying in bed dressed in white pajamas, Lennon and Ono answered questions each day from morning until 6PM.
 Friends and fans dropped by as radio, print and TV reporters besieged the couple.
 Handwritten signs posted above the bed read “Hair Peace” and “Bed Peace.”
 Visitors included activist Dick Gregory, poet Allen Ginsberg and LSD advocate Timothy Leary.

-In 1969 Montreal, the largest city in Quebec, was racked with protests.
-Demonstrators took to the streets over what should be the official language of Quebec: English or French.
+Montreal, the largest city in Quebec, was racked with protests five years later.
+Demonstrators took to the streets over the issue of an official language for Quebec: English or French.
 Some even wanted Quebec to secede from Canada.
-Petula Clark, a bilingual star in France years before “Downtown” became a hit in North America, was appearing in Montreal that May.
+Petula Clark, a bilingual star in France years before "Downtown" became a hit in North America, was set to appear that month in Montreal.

-“I was doing my own show, a one-woman show in French and English,” recalled Clark.
+“I was doing my own show, a one-woman show in French and English,” Clark told UCR.
 “I was having problems with my shows because when I sang in French, the English part of the audience was not happy and vice versa.
 I was trying to figure out, how do I cope with this?